fastmap-io/fastmap/README.md

 ### Runnable example

-See fastmap_example_test.py on the [https://github.com/fastmap-io/fastmap-server](server repo).
+See fastmap_example_test.py on the [open source cloud service repo](https://github.com/fastmap-io/fastmap-server).
 This will estimate pi using the Monte Carlo method.

 ### When should you use fastmap?

 As a rule-of-thumb, fastmap will speed up any call to map that would have otherwise taken more than one second.
 This is possible because, under the default ADAPTIVE execution policy, fastmap algorithmically distributes work locally and across the cloud.

 If you are planning to use the 'CLOUD' exec_policy, which prevents local processing, fastmap is appropriate when your function is either a scraper or is computationally-heavy.
 This is because transferring data to the cloud for processing always takes a non-zero amount of time.
-The tradeoff depends on your network speeds and distance to your fastmap server cluster.
+The trade-off depends on your network speeds and distance to your fastmap server cluster.

 If in doubt, try running fastmap with a small test dataset.
 Fastmap attempts to be transparent and will inform you when using it has made your code slower.